Patchier/i-can-hear-vegas-knocking/README.md

 Stash Organizer - In any interior cell, or player-owned exterior cell, press the VATS key on any contained to start what is probably the best sorting mod known to man.
 I actually recommend reading it yourself so you can see what all it does.
 Check it out [here](https://eddoursul.win/mods/stash-organizer/).

 I have also set JIP to separate headgear DR/DT from body armor DR/DT, and included S6S' fix to ensure enemies aren't doming you with every shot.
 Still, you're gonna want some head coverage if you get into a fight in the open!

+I have also included a few gamesetting tweaks, including the complete removal of minimum damage and the armor cap.
+Now, if you're sufficiently armored, you'll be able to tank anything your enemies throw at you that can't get through it.
+However, this also applies to you.
+Don't bring a knife to a power armor fight!

 ## SPECIFICATIONS